Background

 Of course, extrinsic motivation is an external incentive to engage in a specific activity, especially motivation that arises out of the expectation of punishment or reward.

+If you complete a disliked chore in exchange for payment, that's an example of extrinsic motivation.
+If you escalate your behavior online in order to garner attention and narcissistic supply, that's an example of an extrinsic motivation.
 If you drive your life forward and you create a life plan, replete with goals and the methods to obtain these goals, just because you want to be appreciated by your peers or acquire a higher status or have more money in the bank, that's extrinsic motivation.

 Intrinsic motivation is an incentive to engage in a specific activity that derives from pleasure in the activity itself or pleasure in accomplishing something.
-There is genuine interest in the subject studies rather than because of any external benefits that might be obtained such as money, cost credits or whatever.
+There is genuine interest in the subject studies rather than because of any external benefits that might be obtained such as money, cool credits or whatever.

 So this is extrinsic.
 That's what's intrinsic.

-An ambition is 100% extrinsic.
+And ambition is 100% extrinsic.

 Now that's a bad thing.
 A 100% extrinsic motivation is a really bad thing because it creates dependency on the environment, on the sources of reward, on society at large.
 It prevents or reduces independence, personal autonomy and agency.